"This is a powerful, practical book - loaded with great ideas to increase your sales and your profits! " - Brian Tracy

 What about forms?

 Sample forms are included, along with access to downloads allowing you to save many of these forms on your computer for easy use.
-If you own the book, download forms here (login and password are found on page 284).
+If you own the book, download forms here (login and password are found on page 284, the first page of Appendix II, Forms, ).

 Who is the target audience?